Mccullahz/process-management-simulator/overview.md

 **3. Metrics Calculation:**\

-For each process, calculate the following scheduling metrics:
+For each process, calculate the following scheduling metrics:\

-Waiting Time: The total time a process spends in the ready queue before execution.
+    -**Waiting Time:** The total time a process spends in the ready queue before execution.
-Waiting Time = Turnaround Time - Burst Time
+`Waiting Time = Turnaround Time - Burst Time`

-Response Time: The time from when the process arrives in the ready queue until it first gets executed.
+    - **Response Time:** The time from when the process arrives in the ready queue until it first gets executed.
-Response Time = First Execution Time - Arrival Time
+`Response Time = First Execution Time - Arrival Time`

-Turnaround Time: The total time spent by a process from its arrival to its completion.
+    - **Turnaround Time:** The total time spent by a process from its arrival to its completion.
-Turnaround Time = Completion Time - Arrival Time
+`Turnaround Time = Completion Time - Arrival Time`

-Randomized Scheduling: You are required to implement at least one scheduling algorithm for this project, but implementing multiple algorithms will enhance your project and provide a more comprehensive comparison.
-It's recommended to explore different algorithms, such as First-Come, First-Served (FCFS), Shortest Job Next (SJN), Round Robin (RR), or others, to observe how each handles process scheduling and resource allocation.
-The more algorithms you include, the more thorough your analysis will be.
+**4. Randomized Scheduling:** You are required to implement at **least one scheduling algorithm** for this project, but implementing multiple algorithms will enhance your project and provide a more comprehensive comparison.
+It's recommended to explore different algorithms, such as **First-Come, First-Served (FCFS), Shortest Job Next (SJN), Round Robin (RR)**, or others, to observe how each handles process scheduling and resource allocation.
+The more algorithms you include, the more thorough your analysis will be.\

-Scheduling Algorithms to Implement:
+**5. Scheduling Algorithms to Implement:**\

-First-Come, First-Served (FCFS): Processes are executed in the order they arrive in the ready queue.
+    - **First-Come, First-Served (FCFS):** Processes are executed in the order they arrive in the ready queue.

-Shortest Job Next (SJN): The process with the shortest burst time is executed next.
+    - **Shortest Job Next (SJN):** The process with the shortest burst time is executed next.

-Round Robin (RR): Each process gets a fixed time slice, and if not completed, it moves back to the ready queue.
+    - **Round Robin (RR):** Each process gets a fixed time slice, and if not completed, it moves back to the ready queue.

-Priority Scheduling: Processes are executed based on priority, with the highest priority executed first.
+    **Priority Scheduling:** Processes are executed based on priority, with the highest priority executed first.

-Additional algorithms of your choice can be added for comparison.
+    - Additional algorithms of your choice can be added for comparison.

-Visualization (Optional but Encouraged):
+**6. Visualization (Optional but Encouraged):**\

-Include a simple visualization or logging feature that tracks the movement of processes through the queues over time.
+- Include a simple visualization or logging feature that tracks the movement of processes through the queues over time.

-This can include a timeline, tables, or textual descriptions showing when processes enter the ready/waiting queues, when they are executed, and when they are completed.
+- This can include a timeline, tables, or textual descriptions showing when processes enter the ready/waiting queues, when they are executed, and when they are completed.

-Output Format:
+**7. Output Format:**

-After simulating process management, the simulator should output:
+- After simulating process management, the simulator should output:

-A table summarizing the Process ID, Arrival Time, Burst Time, Waiting Time, Response Time, Turnaround Time, and Completion Time for each process.
+    - A table summarizing the Process ID, Arrival Time, Burst Time, Waiting Time, Response Time, Turnaround Time, and Completion Time for each process.

-The average waiting time, response time, and turnaround time across all processes.
+    - The average waiting time, response time, and turnaround time across all processes.

-A comparison of the performance of different scheduling algorithms, including average waiting times and turnaround times for each algorithm (optional.)
+    - A comparison of the performance of different scheduling algorithms, including average waiting times and turnaround times for each algorithm (optional.)

-Project Guidelines:
+### Project Guidelines:
-Programming Language:
+**1. Programming Language:**\

-You may use any programming language that you are comfortable with (e.g., Python, Java, C++), as long as the project requirements are met.
+- You may use any programming language that you are comfortable with (e.g., Python, Java, C++), as long as the project requirements are met.

-User Interface:
+**2. User Interface:**\

-A command-line interface (CLI) is sufficient for this project.
+- A **command-line interface (CLI)** is sufficient for this project.
 The user should be able to input the number of processes to simulate.
 Alternatively, the simulator can randomly generate the number of processes, along with their arrival and burst times.

-Optional: A graphical user interface (GUI) can be implemented but not required.
+    - **Optional:** A graphical user interface (GUI) can be implemented but not required.

-Documentation:
+**3. Documentation:**\

-Provide a detailed README file that includes:
+- Provide a detailed README file that includes:

-An explanation of how the simulator works.
+    - An explanation of how the simulator works.

-Instructions on how to run the simulator and provide input(s).
+    - Instructions on how to run the simulator and provide input(s).

-A summary of the metrics and how they are calculated.
+    - A summary of the metrics and how they are calculated.

-Submit well-commented source code along with any supporting files.
+- Submit well-commented source code along with any supporting files.

-Deliverables:
+### Deliverables:
-Source code for the simulator.
+- 1. Source code for the simulator.

-A README file that explains how to run the program and what the output means.
+- 2. A README file that explains how to run the program and what the output means.

-Each group is required to present their project in class.
+- 3. Each group is required to present their project in class.
 The exact date for the presentation will be provided at a later time, either in class or via email.

-Evaluation Criteria:
+### Evaluation Criteria:
-Correctness: Does the simulator accurately model process management, calculate metrics, and simulate the process movement through queues?
+- **Correctness:** Does the simulator accurately model process management, calculate metrics, and simulate the process movement through queues?

-Usability: Is the user interface intuitive and easy to use?
+- **Usability:** Is the user interface intuitive and easy to use?

-Code Quality: Is the code clean, well-structured, and well-documented?

-Creativity: (Optional) Are there additional features, such as visualizations or optimizations, that enhance the simulation?
+- **Code Quality:** Is the code clean, well-structured, and well-documented?- **Creativity:** Are there additional features, such as visualizations or optimizations, that enhance the simulation?

-Report: How well does the report explain the scheduling algorithms, their results, and the comparison between them?
+- **Report:** How well does the report explain the scheduling algorithms, their results, and the comparison between them?

-Presentation: Each group will be required to demonstrate their project to the professor in a one-on-one session.
+- **Presentation:** Each group will be required to demonstrate their project to the professor in a one-on-one session.
 This will not involve presenting in front of the entire class.
 No PowerPoint presentation is required; the focus should be on a live demo of the simulator, showcasing its functionality, the algorithms implemented, and the results.